klehmann/domino-docker-setup/domino1000_scriptsupport/README.md

 Create a new Domino 10 server instance
 ======================================
 This section describes how to create a new Docker container for a new Domino server.
+Use the steps below for each new server instance.

 Create data volume for Domino data: